KasdevTech/kasdevtech.github.io/content/_index.md

 ---
-title: "Welcome to KasdevTech"
+title: "Welcome to KasdevTech 🚀"
-description: "A blog on Azure Cloud, Terraform, FinOps, DevOps, and AI"
+description: "Expert blogs on Azure, DevOps, FinOps, and Terraform"
-layout: "home"
 ---

-> 🚀 Learn Azure, Terraform, DevOps, and AI with real-world cloud problems and solutions.
+#### 👋 Hi, I'm Kasi Suresh.
+KasdevTech is where enterprise engineers learn how to solve realtime cloud problems and make an impact.